 Funds may be used for any expenses related to the approved venue or festival, including:

-Except as otherwise provided in statute, to qualify for a rebate under the program, a music venue or music festival promoter must have, for at least the two years preceding the date on which the music venue or promoter submits an application, met the requirements below.
+Except as otherwise provided in statute, to qualify for a rebate under the program, a music venue or music festival promoter must have, for at least the two years prior to submitting an application, met the following requirements:

 Permit / Tax Requirement (all applicants)